Alex Bregman Player Props: Astros vs. Rangers

 Alex Bregman At The Plate

-- Bregman is batting .278 with two homers during his last outings and is on a four-game hitting streak.
+- Bregman enters this game on a five-game hitting streak.
+During his last games, he's hitting .316 with two homers.

-- This year, Bregman has recorded at least one hit in seven of 13 games (53.8%), and had multiple hits twice.
+- Bregman has gotten a hit in eight of 14 games this season (57.1%), with multiple hits twice.

-- He has homered in two of 13 games played this year, and in 3.2% of his plate appearances.
+- In 14 games played this season, he has hit a homer in two of them.

-- In four games this year, Bregman has picked up an RBI, with more than one RBI once.
+- In four games this season, Bregman has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.